Frank Stronach sues daughter over family fortune

 "My children and I love my father.
 However, his allegations are untrue and we will be responding formally to the statement of claim in the normal course of the court process."

-A spokesman for The Stronach Group CEO Alon Ossip, who is also named in the suit, called the allegations "baseless and are not grounded in fact or reality."
+A spokesman for Alon Ossip said the allegations were "baseless and are not grounded in fact or reality."

 "Alon has always honoured his obligations and acted in good faith to preserve and grow the Stronach family's assets and to protect the interests of all members of the family," Paul Deegan said in a statement.